OpenEvalProject/evals/manuscripts/elife-94778/v3/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/94778/elife-94778-fig4-v3.jpg)

 **Figure 4.:** (A) GAP27 peptide: Averaging ESCs from control (black bars, n=3) and endometriosis patients (gray bars, n=6), the invasion was inhibited by a peptide inhibitor of GJ channels, GAP27 (percent Gap Junction Intercellular Coupling (GJIC) compared to untreated shown below each bar).
 (B-D) shRNA: (B) Infection of a doxycycline-inducible Cx43 shRNA into endometriosis ESCs or LP9 peritoneal mesothelial cells (PMCs) reduced levels of Cx43 protein (arrow) compared to Laminin controls (doublet at ~66 kD), while expression of DN or wt Cx43 increased Cx43 expression levels. (% of untreated shown below gel) (see Figure 4—source data 1 and Figure 4—source data 2).
 (C) Cx43 shRNA inhibited GJIC by >90% compared to scrambled shRNA in infected LP9 PMCs (black bars, n=3) and Endometriosis ESCs (Gray bars, n=4).
 (D) Invasiveness was inhibited by ~85% in Cx43 shRNA infected compared to uninfected neighbors, whether expressed in ESCs (n=7), or PMCs (n=2).
 DN Cx43 inhibited invasiveness by 98% when expressed in ESCs, and 65% when expressed in PMCs, where ~70% of the monolayer was infected.
 N represents independent tests with different shRNAs, with 10 technical replicates of each.
 Significance based on two-tailed t-tests.
-Full data in Figure 4—source data 3.Figure 4—source data 1.Figure 4B.Figure 4—source data 2.Figure 4B with labels and bands highlighted.Figure 4—source data 3.Figure 4C and D.
+Full data in Figure 4—source data 3.

 Our first approach was to use transient transfection of siRNAs to Cx43.
 While these did achieve 60–70% KD of GJIC, and a significant (~40%) block of invasion, results were highly variable due to compromised cell health following transfection.
 This affected both the effective formation of a mesothelial barrier by as PMCs, and the motility and invasiveness of ESCs.
 Thus, to avoid these complicating effects of transient transfection, we moved to stable Lentiviral infection to generate PMCs and ESCs that express inducible shRNAs targeted to Cx43 (or scrambled shRNAs as control).
 An RFP reporter allowed us to track which cells expressed the shRNA, which averaged 61 ± 8% (n=8) of the cell population in the presence of doxycycline.
 Suppression of Cx43 protein levels in the total cell population was evident (Figure 4B) and GJIC was inhibited by 95 ± 4% (n=7) in infected ESCs (Figure 4C).
 Invasion by infected ESCs expressing Cx43 shRNA (identified by RFP expression) was reduced by 90–95% compared to uninfected cells in the same sample (Figure 4D).
 In the inverse experiment where Cx43shRNA was expressed in PMCs, the monolayer consisted of both infected (~70%) and uninfected cells, but invasion was still inhibited by ~85% (Figure 4D).